firebase/firebase-js-sdk/docs-exp/auth-types.auth.updatecurrentuser.md

 ## Auth.updateCurrentUser() method

-Asynchronously sets the provided user as `currentUser` on the current Auth instance.
+Asynchronously sets the provided user as `currentUser` on the Auth instance.
 A new instance copy of the user provided will be made and set as currentUser.

 This will trigger [Auth.onAuthStateChanged()](./auth-types.auth.onauthstatechanged.md) and [Auth.onIdTokenChanged()](./auth-types.auth.onidtokenchanged.md) listeners like other sign in methods.